Fleet Insurance & Risk

 6. Training records

-Documented training for drivers, dock staff, and yard personnel on cargo security, workplace violence readiness, and incident response.
-Training tracking system that produces records.
-State-mandated workplace violence training (CA SB 553, NY Retail Worker Safety Act) is increasingly checked.
+Documented training for drivers, dock staff, and yard personnel — cargo security, workplace violence readiness, incident response.
+A tracking system that produces records.
+State-mandated workplace violence training (CA SB 553, NY Retail Worker Safety Act) gets checked harder every year.

-For any past incident, documented evidence of: initial response within defined SLA, evidence preservation, law enforcement coordination, video review, root cause analysis, and corrective action.
-This is the highest-leverage documentation in the program because it directly shapes how underwriters weight future incidents.
+For every past incident: initial response within a defined SLA, evidence preservation, law enforcement coordination, video review, root cause, corrective action.
+The highest-leverage documentation you have — it directly shapes how underwriters weight your future incidents.

-1. Pull together the security program binder.
+1. Build the security program binder.
 If it doesn't exist, build it.
-The exercise itself often reveals gaps.
-Most underwriters now expect to see this at submission.
+The exercise itself surfaces gaps.
+Most underwriters now expect to see it at submission.

 2. Run a 24-month incident review.
-Categorize by type, location, time, and outcome.
-Document patterns and corrective actions taken.
+Categorize by type, location, time, outcome.
+Document the patterns and the corrective actions you took.

-3. Refresh vendor documentation.
-Pull contracts, SLAs, and the past 12 months of vendor performance data.
-Where vendors have underperformed, document the action taken.
+3. Refresh your vendor file.
+Contracts, SLAs, the last 12 months of vendor performance data.
+Where they've fallen short, document what you did about it.

-4. Get a third-party assessment.
-An independent assessment carries more weight than internal documentation.
-The assessment itself is usually a small fraction of the premium it can save.
+4. Get an outside assessment.
+Third-party documentation carries more weight than yours alone.
+The assessment usually costs a small fraction of the premium it saves.

-5. Pre-brief your broker on the program.
-Walk your broker through the program before the broker walks the carriers through it.
-The broker is your advocate; arm them with the story.
+5. Pre-brief your broker.
+Walk them through the program before they walk the carriers.
+They're your advocate — arm them with the story.

-The compounding benefit is larger.
-Operators who maintain documented programs for 3+ renewal cycles typically see 15 to 30 percent total premium reduction versus their starting baseline, plus measurably lower loss frequency, plus reduced legal exposure on premises liability claims.
+The compounding is bigger.
+Maintain a documented program for 3+ renewal cycles and you typically see 15–30% total premium reduction off your starting baseline — plus lower loss frequency, plus reduced premises liability exposure.

 Next step

-See also: What does a cargo theft incident actually cost? and Fleet security cost guide for 2026.
+Related: What a cargo theft incident actually costs and Fleet security cost guide for 2026.

 Frequently Asked Questions